 - If you have reduced your alcohol consumption, note the consumption for when you were drinking above the recommended levels.

-- The specific diagnosis of any medical impact on your health, if any.
+- The specific diagnosis of any medical condition or impact on your health, if any.

 - Any treatment that you may have received for alcohol-related concerns.

-- Any related mental health concerns (these may be difficult to share but will be important).
+- Any related mental health problems (these may be difficult to share but will be important).

 - If you have the results of any tests (e.g. a liver function test) - these can be useful as they give a picture of your alcohol marker.